7 FAM 370

 (4) Other LPR accompanying dependent members of the household.

 c.
-A foreign national spouse’s first recourse would be the embassy of his or her own country of nationality.
+A foreign national spouse’s first recourse would be the embassy of their own country of nationality.

-NOTE: The U.S. citizen may include in the debt he or she incurs the funds for the eligible accompanying alien member(s) of the household, as specified in each non-U.S. citizen adult's own Form DS-3072.
+NOTE: The U.S. citizen may include in the debt they incur the funds for the eligible accompanying alien member(s) of the household, as specified in each non-U.S. citizen adult's own Form DS-3072.
 This provision would only be used in extraordinary circumstances and would require authorization from the Managing Director or Deputy Assistant Secretary for Overseas Citizens Services.

 d.
 Household staff members are not members of the household for the purposes of repatriation loans.